MaciejWojtasiak/IP-Address-Tracker/README.md

 # Overview
 IP Address Tracker App with fully responsive design.

-Address locations are retrieved from IP Geolocation API by IPify.
+Address locations are retrieved from IP Geolocation API by https://www.ipify.org/

-Map is built using LeafletJS.
+Map is built using https://leafletjs.com/.